radw4nn/3D-cube/README.md

 - Provides a starting point for experimenting with OpenGL.

 ## Motivation
 The primary motivation behind creating this program was to gain a deeper understanding of the mathematics involved in 3D graphics rendering and to get hands-on experience with the OpenGL API.
-By visualizing a simple 3D object like a cube, users can explore various aspects of 3D graphics, such as transformations, perspective, and shading.
+By visualizing a simple 3D object like a cube.

 ## Requirements
 - Python 3.x